MEMPHIS -- Forward Marc Gasol of the Memphis Grizzlies was named the NBA's best defensive player earlier this week.

 The Clippers were led by Blake Griffin and Chris Paul, who each scored 19 points.

-The Clippers' bench outscored the Griz reserves, 25-6 in first half.
+After the Randolph tore up the Clippers inside, the Clippers' bench outscored the Griz reserves 25-6 in the half.

 That's when Hollins realized he would have to ride his starters longer than usual in the second half.

 "We came out in the third quarter, regained our composure and poise, and started attacking them with Marc in the post," Hollins said.

 Gasol hit 5-of-7 shots and scored 14 of the Grizzlies' 25 points in the third quarter.
 He hit a 17-footer to open the Griz scoring and swished a 13-footer just before the quarter-ending buzzer.

 All were from 10 feet or farther, including a 23-footer that he had to catch off an inbounds pass from Tayshaun Prince.
 Gasol's midrange jumpers completely neutered long and athletic DeAndre Jordan, one of the NBA's best shot blockers.
 That opened the lane for the Griz to attack the basket in their 33-point fourth quarter.

 "He and Zach are helluva scorers," Jordan said.
 "When you help in pick-and-roll, it's very tough to get back and read the pass.

 "I thought we contested his shot.
 We're on the ball, but he's a big guy and he fades back when he takes his shot.
 We're making him take fadeaways and he's making them.
 Those are the shots we have to live with."